 The lowest interest rates in nearly three years helped jump-start California’s housing market to post the first year-over-year sales gain and the highest sales level in 15 months.

-C.A.R.’s sales total of 399,080 in February for existing, single-family detached homes in California is based on information collected by C.A.R. from more than 90 local REALTOR® associations and MLSs statewide.
-The statewide annualized sales figure represents what would be the total number of homes sold during 2019 if sales maintained the January pace throughout the year.
+Closed escrow sales of existing, single-family detached homes in California totaled a seasonally adjusted annualized rate of 411,630 units in July, according to information collected from more than 90 local REALTOR® associations and MLSs statewide.
+The statewide annualized sales figure represents the total number of homes sold during 2019 if sales maintained the July pace throughout the year.
 It is adjusted to account for seasonal factors that typically influence home sales.

-Other key points from C.A.R.’s February 2019 resale housing report included:
+Other key points from the July 2019 resale housing report included:

--- The 30-year, fixed-mortgage interest rate averaged 4.37 percent in February, up from 4.33 percent in February 2018, according to Freddie Mac.
-The five-year, adjustable mortgage interest rate also increased in February to an average of 3.87 percent from 3.60 in February 2018.
+-- The 30-year, fixed-mortgage interest rate averaged 3.77 percent in July, down from 4.53 percent in July 2018, according to Freddie Mac.
+The five-year, adjustable mortgage interest rate was an average of 3.47 percent, compared to 3.84 percent in July 2018.

 In other recent real estate and economic news, according to news reports: